Northeast faces heavy snow and blizzard conditions this weekend, but models are still unclear on how bad it will be – KION546

 Heavy snow and strong winds are expected to slam some metro areas in the Northeast this weekend and millions will likely be under winter storm watches starting Friday.

-Forecasters expect eastern Massachusetts, including Boston, and Rhode Island will see significant impacts, with the expectation of 8 to 16 inches of snow combined with wind gusts up to 60 mph.
+Forecasters predict eastern Massachusetts, including Boston, and Rhode Island will see significant impacts, with the expectation of 8 to 16 inches of snow combined with wind gusts up to 60 mph.

 Five million people in the region will be under a winter storm watch effective Friday night through Saturday evening, according to the National Weather Service.